DHRUVvkdv/USGS-Data/README.md

-# USGS Water Data Fetcher
+# USGS Water Quality Data Fetcher

 This script is written to help get data from USGS website about water quality.
-The data from three sites can be gathered for now, which are given below.
+The parameters are listed below.

 ## Available Parameters